goldenapples/jack/README.md

-# JACK
+# Jack

 ### (the beanstalk fugitive)

-This vim plugin is a start at trying to make the tools that [vim-fugitive](https://github.com/tpope/vim-fugitive) enables for Github working with Beanstalk git remotes.
+This vim plugin is a start at trying to make the tools which [vim-fugitive](https://github.com/tpope/vim-fugitive) enables for Github repositiories functional with Beanstalk git remotes.

 From within a file whose "origin" repository is a Beanstalk remote, type `:Gbrowse` to bring up the current file on the current working branch on Beanstalk.
+This should work for all the ref types which fugitive supports.

+*To come:*
-To come: line highlighting (I need to find documentation on how that's done on Beanstalk), and beter support for different git ref types (this works with branch heads and commit hashes, but doesn't provide deep links into code review or other object types, and doesn't work at all with diff or blame views.)
+- line highlighting (I need to find documentation on how those links are built on Beanstalk...)
+- better support for different git ref types (this works with branch heads and commit hashes, but doesn't provide deep links into code review or other object types, and doesn't work at all with diff or blame views.